Undline/UndChain/readme.md

 ##### Sandbox Environment

 Pseudo runs all of it's scripts within a sandboxed environment that is designed to limit access to the hosts (partner or clients) machine, so that malicious code should not be able to access data or resources that are outside the scope that the program can run within.
 This is done by the partner dedicating portions of their system for UndChain specific tasks; for example when setting up a new worker the user is asked how much of their storage space they want to dedicate to the blockchain (has to be within 4GB segments).
 At that point the 'working folder' cannot go outside this area.
-Any attempts to do so will result in a drop in perception score from the Creator.
+Any attempts to do so will result in a drop in Reliability score from the Creator.

 ##### On Chain Compilation